 - Try reloading the app (shake device and select “Reload”)

-- Ensure you’ve saved your changes in your Workspace
+- Ensure you’ve saved your changes in the Project Editor

 - Check the Console for any errors